jinghuazhao/Computational-Statistics/README.md

 # Computational-Statistics

-Resource for computational statistics.
+Resource for computational statistics

-The list relates to the following libraries/packages.
+This is the leap board for the following libraries/packages,

 * Armedillo, http://arma.sourceforge.net/
 * boost, https://www.boost.org/